Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Evaluation

 Next, we solve the allocation problem formulation with the max-min fairness criteria for the scenario with 80 parallel applications and apply the calculated pacing rates.
 Figures \ref{fig:28_a80_gain_cdfs_model_video} to \ref{fig:28_a80_gain_cdfs_model_voip} illustrate the best effort (solid lines) and managed utility (dashed lines) for the scenario with 16 clients per application class.
 Improvements in median utility due to the data-rate management are indicated by ($\rightarrow$, $+$).
 Deteriorations are shown by ($\leftarrow$, $-$).
 The target utility per application type, as calculated by the allocation formulation, is indicated by ($|$, $\star$).

 The figures \subref{fig:28_a80_gain_cdfs_model_video} to \subref{fig:28_a80_gain_cdfs_model_voip} show that all application types, except \web{} and \voip{}, profit from the management. \live{} benefits most from the management, with a median increase of 3.1 (from 1.3 to 4.4). \vod{}, \ssh{} and \dl{}'s median utility improve by 2.0, 1.0, and 0.4, respectively.
 On the other hand, \web{}'s median utility decreases by 1.3 (from 3.8 to 2.5).
+With pacing \web{} can not get an unfair advantage over the other applications by using multiple parallel TCP connections.
 No noteworthy improvement or deterioration in utility is measurable for \voip{}.

 \live{} \subref{fig:28_a80_gain_cdfs_model_video_live} exhibits a deviation of about 0.5 between the target and measured utility.
 The deviation is the result of an inaccuracy in the live streaming utility function.
 The samples collected from the utility measurement setup are supplemented with interpolated values to build the quantized utility function.
-In the case of live streaming and low delay values, the interpolation results in an utility error of about 0.5.
+In the case of live streaming and low delay values, the interpolation results in a utility error of about 0.5.
 The error can be reduced by collecting more measurement samples from the throughput-delay parameter space and/or fine-tuning the interpolation algorithm.

 Figure~\ref{fig:30_a80_std_cdf_unpaced} presents the \textit{standard deviations per client} of a specific type for the \textit{best effort} scenario.
 The smaller the standard deviation is, the more consistent is the experience of a single user.
 The dashed vertical line indicates the maximum ($=0.05$) of the standard deviations in the managed case (per type CDFs are not shown for the managed case). \dlwm{} clients exhibit the largest median standard variation (0.64) among the application types, followed by \sshwm{} with 0.41. \webwm{} clients' median variation is the second smallest with 0.25.
 There is no visible variation for \voipwm{}.
 The figure also shows that not only the utility value per client request varies, but also the behavior of each client.
 For example for \vodwm{}, the standard deviation varies between 0.1 and 0.43.
 Hence, some clients experience a smaller quality variation for their video views than other clients.